ners1us/trie/README.md

 1. **Insert "cat"**
    - Create nodes: c → a → t
-   - Mark 't' as the end of a word.
+   - Mark 't' as the end of a word

 2. **Insert "car"**
    - Traverse existing nodes: c → a